 Description

-Date: November 29th, 2024
+Date: November 28th, 2025

-Topic AM: Artificial Intelligence in the Classrooms
+Topic AM: Artificial Intelligence in the Classroom

-Entity Hosting: All staff report to their home school for the day except for Online Learning teachers who will report to the Catholic Education Centre.
+Entity Hosting: All staff report to their home school for the day

 Presenter(s)/ Facilitator(s): School Administrators and school-based teams